humzak711/humzak711.github.io/index.md

 ## About Me

-I am a **Malware Developer** and **Reverse Engineer**, with a keen interest in offensive Linux security.
-I specialize in creating Linux-based malware, reverse engineering, and exploring various low-level programming techniques.
+I am a **Systems Programmer** and **Reverse Engineer**, with a keen interest in Linux security.
+I specialize in analysing Linux-based malware, reverse engineering, and exploring various low-level programming techniques.
 My goal is to continually learn and explore new ways to better understand and secure systems.

 ## Technologies I Use

 - **Programming Languages** - C, Go
-- **Assembly Languages** - x86 (intel) (nasm, GAS)
+- **Assembly Languages** - x86 (intel) (NASM, GAS)
 - **Scripting Languages** - tcsh/csh, bash, Python

 ## Check Out My Work